UCL-ARC/python-tooling/README.md

     ...
     ```

-5. To work on your project, initialise a git repository and _install_ it in
+5. To work on your project, initialise a Git repository and _install_ it in
     editable mode.
     ```
     cd PROJECT_SLUG